ajulik1997/i14_laser/README.md

 For the sake of brevity, the options specified in this `systemd.service` file will not be explained here.
 Instead, a page that gives in-depth explanations and usage examples of all the available options can be viewed [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html).

-Once the file is created, its permsission will need to be changed to allow execution:
+Once the file is created, its permission will need to be changed to allow execution:

 ```shell
 sudo chmod 744 laserUSBtoSerial.sh